 Armed with that damning data, which came to light thanks to analysis by Earthjustice and the Environmental Integrity Project, advocates banded together to push their legislators to address the contamination.
 With 22 of Illinois’ 24 coal-fired power plants shown to have contaminated groundwater with unsafe levels of one or more toxic pollutants, state politicians and regulators could no longer avert their eyes to the dangers of coal ash.
 In Danville, Illinois, for example, local groups like Prairie Rivers Network brought the data to legislators like State Senator Scott Bennett (D-Champaign), who had long been concerned about nearby coal ash ponds contaminating his constituency’s prized gem, the Vermilion River.

-Now the coal industry’s defenses are beginning to fail in both Illinois and around the country.
+The new Illinois law is just the latest sign that the coal industry’s defenses are beginning to fail across the country.
 Earlier this year, Virginia passed bipartisan legislation requiring a powerful utility to recycle at least 25 percent of its coal ash and move the rest to lined landfills that won’t leak into nearby waters.
 In addition, North Carolina passed its own coal ash legislation, requiring another major coal player to completely excavate and close all of its toxic ponds in the state.

 - Financial assurances that the cost of coal ash cleanup will be borne by the coal companies, not taxpayers.

 - Public participation in the form of opportunities for public review, comment and hearings on proposed permits for closing and cleaning up ash ponds.
 Previously, more than 20 closure plans for coal ash sites in Illinois have been approved entirely behind closed doors.
 Now, the community has a voice.